 Nevada Northern Railway Where To Stay

-In addition to the unique caboose lodging options noted above, another lodging option is the bunkhouse which has four sleeping rooms, restrooms with showers, a shared kitchen and sitting area.
+In addition to the unique caboose lodging options noted above, another lodging option is the bunkhouse which has four sleeping rooms, restrooms with showers, a shared kitchen, and a sitting area.

 In the Area

-Ward Charcoal Ovens a Nevada State Historic Park is about a twenty-mile drive from Ely.
+Ward Charcoal Ovens, a Nevada State Historical Park, is about a twenty-mile drive from Ely.